HardlyDifficult/Tutorials/Chapter1.md

 ## 1.25) Add a script to destroy balls that roll off

-Add a script to the spike ball which destroy's the GameObject after it rolls off the bottom platform.
+Add a script to the spike ball which destroys the GameObject after it rolls off the bottom platform.

 <details><summary>How</summary>